cdesouza02/Lab-Notebook/Coral-Lab-Notebook/BEL_CBC/DNA Extractions/2023-24/CBC DNA Extraction Plan.md

+Goal: identify how symbiont communities change over time in different colonies
+		colonies that got diseased, died from disease, bleached and recovered, died from bleaching, and stayed healthy throughout how symbionts themselves change over time
+	using MCAV and PSTR samples since 2019
+Look at coral ITS2 metabarcoding studies and see methods number of reads per sample and or depth of sequencing
+	symportal

 |        | Healthy | Diseased_Tissue | Diseased_Margin |
 | ------ | ------- | --------------- | --------------- |
 | 092023 | 64      | 19              | 26              |